electron/electron/docs/api/browser-view.md

 win.setBrowserView(view)

 ```

-But the following code will work
+But the following code will work.

 ```javascript
 // In the main process.